 CPR certification is a requirement for attendance in the clinical area.
 Nursing students must have completed a course designed for health professionals from either the:

 - American Heart Association Health Care Provider Course, Modules 1-4 or Module C; or the

 - American Red Cross CPR for the Professional Rescuer

 When contacting any agency or organization to make a reservation for a CPR course, tell them you are a nursing student and need a course for health care professionals.
 Certification is at the student's own time and expense, and must be completed by the beginning of their program.
 Cards/certificates must be presented to the Program Chair/Coordinator showing date completed and the instructor's and student's signatures.
 Students are responsible to provide renewal cards documenting certification through the date of graduation.
 Students will not be allowed in the clinical setting if current CPR certification has not been provided.
-American Heart Association cards need to be renewed every two years.
-American Red Cross cards need to be renewed every year.
+American Heart Association cards and American Red Cross cards need to be renewed every two years.
 Certification includes:

 - 1-man CPR;

 - Child CPR;

 - conscious and unconscious obstructed airway management; and

 - AED(automated external defibrillator).

 Approved recertification courses include a written competency test and a live return skills demonstration.
 Courses that are online or that do not include all of the above are not acceptable.
 The American Heart Association website offers help in locating providers of certification courses in your zip code area.
 DMACC's Continuing Education Department offers monthly Basic Cardiac Life Support CPR Certification courses for Health Care Professionals that comply with American Heart Association guidelines.